 Help HQ Validate Data with ...
 Zapper!

-Are you interested in helping HQ make sure that our variable star data remains the best in the world?
+Are you interested in helping HQ make sure that our variable star data remain the best in the world?
 You can help us to achieve that goal by using Zapper.
-Zapper is a new Java, multi-platform program that will enable our members and observers to help us in the massive task of making sure our data is of the highest quality.
+Zapper is a Java, multi-platform program that will enable our members and observers to help us in the massive, unending task of making sure our data are of the highest quality.

-NOTE: Mac users with OS X 10.7 or higher, may not be able to use Java Web Start applications.
-If this is the case, you can still run Zapper by downloading this file: Zapper.zip.
+You can also run Zapper from your local machine by downloading this file: Zapper.zip.
 Unzip this and see the readme file for instructions.

 Here is a screen shot of Zapper (click on it for a larger version):

 Zapper is an easy-to-use tool designed to enable AAVSO members to help the HQ staff with data validation.
 Zapper is run via Java Web Start so that it will always be up-to-date.
 The first time you download Zapper, a file called zapper.jnlp will be placed on your desktop (or your browser's default download location).
 Next time you use Zapper, you can begin the program by double-clicking the zapper.jnlp file.
 It will then check to see if you have the most recent version of Zapper and if not, the program will automatically download the newer version from AAVSO HQ so you never have to worry about having an old version, should any changes be made to the program.
 Simply click on the link above and Java Web Start will download the program onto your computer.